cnobles/seqTrimR/README.md

 **[--overMisMatch]** Maximum allowable mismatches in overreading trim sequence.
 Default = 0.

 **[--overMaxLength]** Maximum length to consider of the overTrimSeq to use for alignments.
 See above for in-depth explanation of this feature.
+Default 20 nts.

+**[--overMinLength]** Minimum length to consider of the overTrimSeq to use for alignments.
+See README for in depth explanation of this feature.
+Default 3 nts.

 **[--minSeqLength]** Minimum length of trimmed sequence.
 Any trimmed sequence with a length below this value will be filtered out.
 Default = 30.